box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

     able to make API calls to Box for **1 hour** before you need to go through this guide again.

-    This method requires less initial setup but requires more work to keep working.
+    This method requires less initial setup but is not able to automatically refresh the **Access Token**.
+You will need to come back to this guide every hour to refresh it.
   </Choose>
 </Grid>